History of the English non-League football system: 2002–04: Play-offs

 In 2003, play-offs were introduced for clubs finishing 2nd–5th in the Conference, allowing two clubs to go up to the Football League for the first time.
+A year previously, the Isthmian League reorganised Division One into North and South regions and disbanded Division Three.

-2004–2015: Expansion & Steps
+2004–2015: Expansion and steps

 2004–06: Three Conference League Divisions

 In 2004, the Football League renamed Football League Division Three to Football League Two as part of a rebranding exercise.

-In 2004, a new level was added immediately below the Football Conference, consisting of two divisions, Conference North and Conference South.
+A new level was added immediately below the Football Conference, consisting of two divisions, Conference North and Conference South.
 The clubs for these new divisions were drawn equally from the three feeder leagues.
 The existing Conference division at Step 1 was renamed Conference National.

 As part of the restructuring, the Isthmian League's two First Divisions were merged, and the boundary between the Southern League and the Isthmian League was redrawn, with 12 clubs transferring from the Southern to the Isthmian, and 27 moving in the opposite direction.
 To make up the numbers at Step 4, no clubs were relegated and a total of 20 clubs were promoted from the Step 5 feeder leagues.